-- 7. If necessary, reconfigure the front board hold-down, moving or removing a short board extension and use the Torx tool with the T10 tip to reinstall the front board hold-down bracket (see Figure 2, page 7). - 8.
-Use the Torx tool with the T10 tip to reinstall the rear top cover with the screws previously removed. - 9.
-Use the Torx tool with the T10 and T15 tips to reinstall the front top cover with the screws previously removed. - 10.
-Apply the stick-on label at the appropriate location in the Profile chassis rear panel to identify the location of the Analog Composite Monitor board and any board you repositioned. - 11.
-Reinstall the Profile chassis in the rack and reconnect all cables previously removed.
+- 7. If necessary, reconfigure the front board hold-down, moving or removing short board extensions. - 8.
+Use the Torx tool with the T10 tip to reinstall the front board hold-down bracket (see Figure 2, page 7). - 9.
+Use the Torx tool with the T10 tip to reinstall the rear top cover and then the front top cover. - 10.
+Apply the stick-on labels at the appropriate location in the Profile chassis rear panel to identify the location of the Analog Composite I/O board and any board you repositioned. - 11.Reinstall the Profile chassis in the rack and reconnect all cables previously removed.
 Before attaching cables to the BNC connectors, install the mesh washers as shown in Figure 8.